How to position your chess pieces

 • Both riders come after the crazies.

-• Finally, place the towers in each corner of the board.
+• Finally, place the towers in every corner of the chessboard.

 Image of the location of each part